peartreegames/topiary/docs/syntax.md

 }
 ```

 The `<` reads as "back into the fork."
-The fork re-enters only when a choice's own body runs to its end —
+The fork re-enters only when a choice's own body runs to its end.
-`=>^` returns into the body and falls through, so the cycle continues;
+So in the above example the divert backup `=>^` returns into the choice body, so the cycle continues.

-a plain `=>` leaves the body before its end is reached, so the player simply walks on into whatever the divert points to.
+A plain divert `=>` leaves the body before its end is reached, so the player simply walks on into whatever the divert points to.
-Each `~*` question is removed once it's been asked, and the plain `~` "That will be all." stays available so a player can pick it to leave.

-If you leave off the `~` choice, the fork ends on its own once every `~*` has been used.
-The compiler warns about this so it stays a deliberate choice.

 ### Visits